Research & Publications

 Publications:

+The Generative Electronic Dance Music Algorithmic System (GEDMAS).
 Anderson, Christopher, Eigenfeldt, Arne, and Pasquier, Philippe.
 Proceedings of the Second International Workshop on Musical Metacreation (MUME-2013), in conjunction with the Ninth Annual AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE-13), 2013 PDF

+A New Analytical Method For The Musical Study of Electronica.
 Anderson, Christopher, and Eigenfeldt, Arne.
 Proceedings of the Electroacoustic Music Studies Conference, Sforzando!
 New York, June 2011.
 PDF